ylsideas/feature-flags-docs/src/configuration/index.md

 ## Maintenance Mode

-If you wish to you may use Feature Flags for Laravel directly with maintenance mode and have different scenarios mapped out when features or enabled or disabled.
+If you wish to you may use Feature Flags for Laravel directly with maintenance mode and have different scenarios mapped out when features are enabled or disabled.

-Adding the following to a service provider's boot method for example in the AppServiceProvider will provide these.
+Adding the following to a service provider's boot method for example in the AppServiceProvider will configure these scenarios.

 ```php
 class AppServiceProvider